nayaabkhan/nayaabkhan.github.io/_posts/2016-04-30-unit-testing-react-components.markdown

 date: April 30, 2016
 ---

 React components are modular and composable.
 And Unit tests exist to tests software modules.
-Hence it makes sense React components a perfect candidate for Unit tests.
+Hence it makes React components a perfect candidate for Unit tests.

 ### Why Unit test?